abhinavsingh/proxy.py/README.md

     --plugins proxy.plugin.CloudflareDnsResolverPlugin
 ```

-By default, `CloudflareDnsResolverPlugin` runs in `security` mode (provides malware protection).
-Use `--cloudflare-dns-mode family` to also enable
+By default, `CloudflareDnsResolverPlugin` runs in `security` mode and provides malware protection.
-adult content protection.
+Use `--cloudflare-dns-mode family` to also enable adult content protection too.

 ### CustomDnsResolverPlugin